sciencecorp/synapse-python/README.md

 ```
 sudo sysctl -w kern.ipc.maxsockbuf=10485760
 ```

-or add the following to `/etc/sysctl.conf`:
+This change will be lost when restarting your computer.
+To make the setting persistent across reboots, add the following to `/etc/sysctl.conf` (you must create the file if it does not already exist):

 ```
 kern.ipc.maxsockbuf=10485760